google/CFU-Playground/docs/source/step-by-step.rst

 files from your project folder, we'll directly be creating and editing a file named ``cfu.v``.

-When doing CFU development with nMigen, the CFU-CPU handshaking is implemented for you in the ``Cfu`` base class.
+When doing CFU development with Amaranth, the CFU-CPU handshaking is implemented for you in the ``Cfu`` base class.
 In Verilog you will need to implement your own handshaking and for that it's important to know the CFU module specification.